 1. What you need before starting

-Three things: a Tencent Cloud account, a cloud server, and an API key for your AI model.
+Just three things: a Tencent Cloud account, a cloud server, and an API key for your AI model.

 2. Purchase the server